mudita/MuditaOS/pure_changelog.md

 * Implemented partial refresh of the display

 ### Fixed
+* Fixed issue with inability to send SMS
 * Fixed mixed SMS messages
 * Fixed disappearing manual alarm and vibration volume setting in German
 * Fixed SIM card pop-ups not showing